ukomiljon/TrafficLighSystem/README.md

 # Definition:

-In this test we would like you to implement a traffic light system.
-We are required to have 4 sets of lights, as follows.
+It is required to implement a traffic light system with 4 sets of lights, as follows.
 Lights 1: Traffic is travelling south
 Lights 2: Traffic is travelling west
 Lights 3: Traffic is travelling north